vinh123456789/EzHomeLab/docs/tips-&-tricks.md

 sudo shutdown -h now
 ```

-OpenWRT does not yet support the mentioned double press above.
+OpenWrt does not yet support the mentioned double press above.
 You can’t shut down via `LuCI` either, so your only option is:
 ```sh
 poweroff
 ```
 ---

-#### OpenWRT Temperature
+#### OpenWrt Temperature

 In the past, I encountered a problem where my fan was always running at full speed.
 Although you can monitor the Raspberry Pi’s temperature in `LuCI`, by using the following commands, I was able to find out the problem.
 ```sh